Niemodlin – castle and town defensive walls

 History

 During the Hussite Wars Niemodlin was destroyed.
-In 1428, the taborites burned it during the armed march from Otmuchów and Paczków to Brzeg.
+In 1428, the Taborites burned it during the armed march from Otmuchów and Paczków to Brzeg.
 It is not certain whether the castle was rebuilt immediately.
-Its poor condition would be indicated by the transfer of prince Bernard seat and the issuing of documents by him mainly in Strzelce and Opole.
+Its poor condition would be indicated by the transfer of Prince Bernard seat and the issuing of documents by him mainly in Strzelce and Opole.
 Despite the occasional and increasingly rare presence of princes in the castle, it was continuously the seat of prince’s administration and the place of exercising judicial power.
 In 1370-1502, starosts, district judges and prince scribes are known.
 In the 15th century they were, among others, starost Przybik, Henry from Dornheim, Jerzy Dreska, writer Otto Bies, and judge Jan Borsnitz.
-The end of the first, medieval stage of the development of the castle brought fire in 1552 and earlier, the death of the last prince of Opole, Jan the Good in 1532.
-As a result, the castle and the duchy were taken over by the emperor Ferdinand Habsburg, who began to give it in a pledge of various, often changing, noble families.

-In 1581, the emperor Rudolf II sold the castle to the Puckler family, who from 1589 began the Renaissance reconstruction.
+In 1581, the emperor Rudolf II sold the castle to the Puckler family, already as a hereditary property, who from 1589 began the Renaissance reconstruction.
 The work lasted until 1619, when the castle chapel was erected.
 During the Thirty Years War, the castle and the town were as destroyed.
 As a result of the reconstruction a Mannerist-Baroque building was created with three palace ranges and a series of open galleries from the south-east.
 Remodeling from the eighteenth and nineteenth centuries obliterated the original spatial concept of the castle, among others on the site of the cloisters, a low range closing the courtyard was erected.
 The owner of the castle in Niemodlin until 1945 was Count Frederick Leopold von Praschma.
 After the Second World War, the monument was the seat of the National Repatriation Office, a high school, an officer’s school, and in recent years it has been abandoned.

 Architecture

+In the second quarter of the 13th century, the castle was a rectangular tower, with no buttresses, measuring 4.75 x 9 meters, erected from pebbles and clay on the left, quite high shore of Ścinawa Niemodlińska.
+It had probably a residential function in addition to a defensive one.
+Its external fortifications consisted of a moat, and natural defensive conditions were exploited in the form of elevation of land upon the river and generally marshy, boggy surroundings.
 The first tower functioned briefly and probably at the end of the 13th or at the beginning of the 14th century was replaced by a much larger, four-sided tower measuring 11 x 12 meters.
 It was built of glacial erratic stones, limestones and in higher parts of bricks.
 In the corners it had to be reinforced with buttresses and surrounded by a sand and clay embankment and a moat.
 The latter was probably connected to the town moat.

-In the first half of the fourteenth century, the tower was deprived of an earth embankment, and was surrounded by a vast courtyard, marked by brick perimeter walls, erected on the inside of the former moat.
+In the first half of the 14th century, the tower was deprived of an earth embankment, and was surrounded by a vast courtyard, marked by brick perimeter walls, erected on the inside of the former moat.
 They closed the quadrangle measuring 33.7 x 40.5 meters.
 Both in corners and on straight sections, they were reinforced with buttresses.
 The entrance to the castle was located in the south-eastern curtain.
 On the opposite side, perhaps already at that time, the economic outer bailey began to take shape, necessary for the functioning of the princely court.
 The timber buildings certainly appeared in the main courtyard, where they were attached to the inner faces of the perimeter walls.

 Since the 14th century, the castle was adjacent to the town fortifications, which stretched in a spindle-shaped plan on its western side.
 Most probably, Niemodlin did not have a full brick perimeter.
 The wall protected the town from the south and west, and only partially from the north.
 Perhaps in the Middle Ages it was supplemented with a palisade at a length of about 400 meters.
 Leaving such a section unprotected seems unwise, so perhaps when the fortifications were erected, the town was surrounded by wetlands from the north or Ścinawa Niemodlińska had a different riverbed.
 The whole (without the castle) was about 9.6 ha, and the perimeter was about 1,350 meters.